-Crain et al. (2015) showed that simulations with subgrid physics calibrated to match observations of the GSMF may fail to reproduce other observations of the galaxy population.
-In particular, they noted that models with feedback prescriptions allowing significant star formation to occur in high-density ( $n \gg n{\rm H, tc}$ ) gas, despite having plausible stellar masses, tend to result in unrealistically compact massive galaxies whose sizes do not match those observed.
-The birth conditions of stars highlighted in Section 4.1.3 suggest that reducing the gravitational softening, like modifying the feedback implementation, may have a similar effect.
+els with feedback prescriptions allowing significant star formation to occur in high-density ($n \gg n{\rm H,tc}$) gas, despite having plausible stellar masses, tend to result in unrealistically compact massive galaxies whose sizes do not match those observed.
+The birth conditions of stars highlighted in section 4.1.3 suggest that reducing the gravitational softening, like modifying the feedback implementation, may have a similar effect.

-We quantify galaxy sizes using $R{50}$ , the projected 'half-stellar mass' radius enclosing 50 per cent of the galaxy's total stellar mass. $R{50}$ is estimated directly from the (randomly projected) surface mass-density profiles of galaxies, rather than by fitting a parametrized model, such as a Sérsic profile.
+We quantify galaxy sizes using R{50} , the projected "half-stellar mass" radius enclosing 50 per cent of the galaxy's total stellar mass.
+R{50} is estimated directly from the (randomly projected) surface mass-density profiles of galaxies, rather than by fitting a parameterized model, such as a Sérsic profile.